HugCls/GHRM/README.md

 # GHRM

-2025-03-30: "Luck is what happens when preparation meets opportunity.  " - Seneca
+2025-03-31: "A Penny Saved is a Penny Earned" - Benjamin Franklin